 As we got near to Baton Rouge, we ran into rain which only got worse the closer we got.
 How will their homes dry out if it just keeps raining?

 As we got closer to Stuart's parents' house, we noticed boats parked along the side of the road.
 They most likely belonged to people who had used their own boat to escape their home or rescue others from their flooded homes and then drove them to this area of higher ground.

 This SUV had been washed off the road in the flood waters.

 The sign at the entrance to the neighborhood and street sign were knocked over from the force of the water.

 Stuart's brother was just able to get to their parents' house the night before and many people were still in shelters and had not returned to start demolishing their homes.
 However, we could already see a few people starting to pull the damaged items from their homes.

-The garage door of the house nest to Stuart's parents' house was destroyed by the flood waters.
+The garage door of the house next to Stuart's parents' house was destroyed by the force of the flood waters.

-As we drove up to his parents' house, Stuart saw the beginning of their pile.
+As we drove up to his parents' house on the right, Stuart saw the beginning of their pile.
 It was startling to see.

 On the outside of the house, we could still see the water line.
 It was about 51 inches high!

 Our kids have never seen a disaster like this in person so it was hard on them.
 Everything that had been soaked in the flood was considered hazardous because the flood waters were contaminated with sewage and other biological pollutants.
 But we all put on gloves and started helping.